seekinginfiniteloop/PlainLicenses/docs/licenses/copyleft/mpl-2.0/index.md

     - warranty
 outro: null
 extra_how: |
     The MPL requires you include notices in parts of your work if you can.
 There are two notices you can include.
-You should always include [Notice A](#notice-a-license-notice), which tells people that the work is licensed under the Plain MPL.
-If you distribute the work in a way that isn't compatible with other licenses, you must also include [Notice B](#notice-B-incompatible-license-notice).
+You should always include <a href='#notice-a---license-notice' title="notice a">notice a</a>, which tells people that the work is licensed under the Plain MPL.
+If you distribute the work in a way that isn't compatible with other licenses, you must also include  <a href='#notice-b---incompatible-license-notice' title='notice b'>notice b</a>.
 reader_license_text: |
     <h2 class="license-first-header">We Give You a License to Use, Change, and Share This Work</h2>